sss2sssss/react-shortener/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+### `npm run init-mobile`

+It will help init capacitor config and add android config into project.

+### `npm run start-android`

+It will auto run build script then copy asset over to android capacitor folder then open Android Studio

 This site had deployed to Firebase Hosting, more details on Firebase Hosting: